SoftwareAndOutsourcing/node-image-ocr-rename/README.md

 ### Usage

-Place images in the `input` folder, then run the script:
+Then run the script with:

-`npm start`
+`npm start input-folder output-folder`

+The scritp will overwrite existing files.